SanderRave/ProjectContainer/README.md

 ### Backend

 - Runs on port **3000**.
+- Supports WordPress API integration via the `/api/posts` route.
 - Optionally connects to a MySQL database using the `USE_DATABASE` environment variable.
+- Includes Swagger API documentation at `/api-docs`.
-- Configurable via `.env` for dynamic port management.
+- Configurable via `.env` for dynamic port management and WordPress integration.

 ### Database